English Page

 • Check-in: 16:00 Check-out: 10:00

-• Price: 12000 yen per night per person with dinner and breakfast, 9000 yen per night per person with breakfast
+• Price: 22,000 yen per night per person with dinner and breakfast, 15,500 yen per night per person with breakfast (*Lunch-only service is not available)

 • Experience (extra charge): tea picking, tea field tour, tea factory tour, tea tasting